Skip to content

 Avignon (a few minutes by car), Vaucluse

 Château la Tour Vaucros in Provence-Alpes-Côte d'Azur sits twenty-five minutes from Avignon TGV in the rural Vaucluse wine country.
-The largest seated capacity on the page (300) is held in formal salons and the plane-tree-lined outdoor courtyard.
+Formal salons and the plane-tree-lined outdoor courtyard seat up to 250.
 Twenty-three restored bedrooms sleep up to forty-nine guests on-site, suited to multi-generational guest lists or extended-family weddings staying together for the full weekend.
 Avignon TGV reaches Paris in 2h40; Marseille Provence Airport serves direct UK and continental European flights.
 The estate's wider Vaucluse setting puts couples within drive of the Rhône Valley wine region for guest-activity itineraries.

 Why We Love It